 That's what the public is fed.

-Donald Trump talks about it somehow, that must be racist.
+Donald Trump talks about it.

-Well, you say, okay, we need a better vetting system, and until then we'll shut it down.
+Well, you say, okay, we need a better vetting system, and until then, we'll shut it down.

 Well, that's racist too.

-Race is racist, racist.
+Racism, race is racist.

 Yeah, exactly.

-That's their that's their go-to word.
+That's their go-to word.

 Listen, the reality, I've always known this, and I think people on our side know this also.

-When when faced with opposing views, the right is always more accepting of that view than the left.
+When faced with opposing views, the right is always more accepting of that view than the left.

-It's the reason why totalitarianism generally comes from the left and not as much from the right.
+It's the reason why totalitarianism generally comes from the left and not as much from the right, is because they simply cannot stand an opposing view.

 All right, can I ask you this question?